 The Soviet State Security’s Political and Power Resources.
-KGB Structures, Practices and Methods in the Last Decade of the Soviet Union
+KGB Structures, Practices and Methods in the Last Decades of the Soviet Union

-The research project will investigate the domestic security functions, methods and practices of the KGB in the last decade of its existence, relying mainly on two types of sources: the recently declassified state security archives in the former Soviet republics, and interviews with former employees of the Soviet institutions, who by virtue of their position were aware of the specifics of KGB activities within these bodies during the 1980s.
+The research project investigates the domestic security functions, methods and practices of the KGB in the last decades of its existence, relying mainly on two types of sources: the recently declassified state security archives in the former Soviet republics, and interviews with former employees of the Soviet institutions, who by virtue of their position were aware of the specifics of KGB activities within these bodies.

 Additionally, the project will explore the transformation of the state security service, its image-making efforts and self-presentation under glasnost, as well as the public debate about the secret police during the period under analysis.